dionno/apidocs/source/includes/_timers.md

 A Nutcache timer is a stopwatch used to record time spent on a task.

-Using the API you can do the following with timer data.
+Using the API allows you to do the following with timer data.

 | Attribute           | Type     | Description                                                                             |
 |---------------------|----------|-----------------------------------------------------------------------------------------|